johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Helmet.md

 });
 ```

-Alternatively, you can use custom token helmets within templates, and then that data is only applied
+Alternatively, you can use custom Helmet tokens within templates, and then that data is only applied
 to the head of the pages created from that template.

 ## Architectural Details